Titantek/ada-outlier-datastory/index.md

 <div class="chat">
   <div class="message Doc">Fascinating!
 Marty, you are saying it is harder that you thought, how so?</div>
-  <div class="message Marty">Yeah Doc, I dunno, sometimes i don't even now the target so I try but I just fail… Or sometimes I just keep going back and forth between articles because they just don't look like how I expected them to be, like at all!
-It seems like they are not nowadays Wikipedia articles and do not contain the next link I was looking for, things like that… Is this game too old for me?Am I just bad at this game?</div>
+  <div class="message Marty">Yeah Doc, I dunno, sometimes I don't even now the target so I try but I just fail… Or sometimes I just keep going back and forth between articles because they just don't look like how I expected them to be, like at all!
+It seems like they are not nowadays Wikipedia articles and do not contain the next link I was looking for, things like that… Is this game too old for me?
+Am I just bad at this game?</div>
   <div class="message Doc">Hmm I see… Well Marty, you just gave me a BRILLIANT idea!
 Let us inspect this game and see how people performed on it since it's been created!</div>
   <div class="message Marty">Sure Doc, take the lead!</div>
 </div>